-(4) A program shall serve only 100-percent fruit or vegetable juice.
-The use of fruit drinks that contain less than 100% juice or artificially flavored drinks for meals or snacks is prohibited.
-100-percent fruit or vegetable juice may be diluted with water.
+(4) A program shall serve only one hundred percent fruit or vegetable juice.
+The use of fruit drinks that contain less than one hundred percent juice or artificially flavored drinks for meals or snacks is prohibited.
+One hundred percent fruit or vegetable juice may be diluted with water.